a-karma/Bogor_Workshop/DAY_3/Session2.md

 ```sh
 screen -ls
 ```
-and then activate the one running IQtree
+and then activate the one running the admixture
 ```sh
 screen -r admix
 ```